 7. Showa Daibutsu

 Showa Daibutsu is a bronze Buddha statue located in Seiryuji temple in Aomori prefecture.
 Built in 1984, it stands 21.35 meters by itself, making it the tallest bronze sitting Buddha statue in Japan.
 Another highlight is the beautiful five-story pagoda, which is known as the 4th tallest five-story pagoda in Japan with the height of 39.35 meters.
 Many visitors enjoy walking around the sacred temple ground and the peaceful surroundings as well.

 9am – 4.30pm (Nov. to Mar.)

 8. Tokyo Daibutsu (Jorenji Temple)

 It might surprise you that you can also find a beautiful buddha statue inside Tokyo!
 Tokyo Daibutsu is a bronze buddha statue located in Jorenji temple, Itabashi city.
 The 12.5 meters tall statue was completed in 1977 with a strong hope for peaceful future without any disastrous tragedies that Tokyo has experienced in the past.
 Jorenji is a Jodo Sect Buddhist temple which dates back in the 14th century.
-There are historical structures standing there silently over centuries in harmony with the peaceful surroundings.
+There are historical structures that have been standing there for over centuries in harmony with the peaceful surroundings.
 It is one of the best 10 scenic spots located within in the city borders, though a bit bar out.

 9. Hill of the Buddha

 Hill of Buddha is a popular tourist attraction in Sapporo that newly opened in 2015.
 It was designed by Tadao Ando, a world-famous Japanese architect involved in a number of masterpieces and stunning structure designs.
 It is located in the part of Makomanai Takino Cemetery and features a giant buddha statue which is half underground.
 Only the head of statue can be seen from the distance with beautiful hillside slopes full with seasonal plants and flowers all year round.
 Summer is the perfect season to get the glimpse of the unique landscape created by the contrast of purple lavenders and the impressive statue.
 There is a sacred gateway leading to the bottom of the statue that allows you to see the entire statue!

 10am – 3pm (Nov. to Mar.)